To build your own Itinerary, click to add an item to your Itinerary basket.

 Already saved an Itinerary?

-The tiny, pretty little village of Noss Mayo is hidden away on the southern bank of the Yealm estuary.
-Across the water is the larger village of Newton Ferrers, and you can get between the two villages by a ferry that operates a triangular route and calls in at the SW Coastal Path, Noss Mayo and Newton Ferrers.
+The tiny, pretty little village of Noss Mayo is hidden away on the southern bank of the Yealm estuary and a fantastic holiday destination if you love boating and coastal walks.
+Across the water is the larger village of Newton Ferrers, and you can get between the two villages by a ferry that operates a triangular route and calls in at the South West Coast Path, Noss Mayo and Newton Ferrers.
 This ancient and secluded village is an ideal location if you’re looking to get away from the hustle and bustle of daily life and simply ‘mess about on the river’.

 Despite being a village of just over 500 people, Noss Mayo has a colourful history.
 Although the nearby estate of Membland was mentioned in the Domesday Book, the first record of the parish is in 1198.
-In 1287 King Edward I gave Mathew Fitzjohn the manor of ‘Stok’ and so the village became known as Noss Mayo, which translates as ‘Mathew’s Nose’.
+In 1287, King Edward I gave local landowner, Mathew Fitzjohn the manor of ‘Stok’ and so the village became known as Noss Mayo, which translates as ‘Mathew’s Nose’.

 The village survived the Black Death and, because of its prime location on the Yealm estuary, became a smuggler’s haunt.